 4. Ham Rong Mountain

 Via Muong Tien to get to Sapa, in vaporous clouds travelers will see a mountain peak rising as dragon-head.
 It is Ham Rong mountain with 100 ha in area.

-The name of Ham Rong was derived from the legend that, in primitive age there were a couple of dragons which became attached to each other while the deluge was rising high.
+The name of Ham Rong was derived from the legend that, in primitive age, there were a couple of dragons which became attached to each other while the deluge was rising high.
 Walking up, they separated from each other but failed.
 They were drifted to different places.

-As going to Sapa, travelers often climb up Ham Rong mountain to enjoy a cool atmosphere and charming landscapes such as cloud ground and stone garden, gardens, garden of medicinal plants, especially the garden of various orchids and specific houses on stilts of ethnic minorities.
+As going to Sapa, travelers often climb up Ham Rong mountain to enjoy a cool atmosphere and charming landscapes such as cloud ground and stone garden, the garden of medicinal plants, especially the garden of various orchids and specific houses on stilts of ethnic minorities.

 5. Fansipan Mountain

 Fansipan Mountain is located 9km south-west of Sapa Townlet in the Hoang Lien Mountain Range.